 Associated Students of Notre Dame de Namur University (ASNDNU)

-ASNDNU represents the interests of all students through their participation in the governance of the University.
+The Associated Students of Notre Dame de Namur University (ASNDNU) is the official student governing body of the University.
+ASNDNU represents the interests of all students through its participation in the governance of the University.
 ASNDNU also charters numerous clubs and organizations representing students' cultural, academic, and social interests.
-More information is available at www.ndnu.edu/campus-life/clubs-orgs/asndnu.aspx.
+All students enrolled at the University are welcome to participate in weekly Senate meetings.

-At the end of the Spring semester, the University honors its graduates with a commencement ceremony held on the NDNU campus.
+At the end of each Spring semester, the University honors its graduates with a commencement ceremony held on the NDNU campus.
 (See the Academic Calendar for dates.)
 The ceremony features a procession of the University's graduates, faculty, administration, Board of Trustees, and honorees.
-The program is highlighted by speeches from graduating undergraduate and graduate students, along with a distinguished invited speaker.
+The program is highlighted by speeches from a graduating undergraduate and graduate student along with a distinguished invited speaker.
 The ceremony concludes with the conferring of degrees.

 Notre Dame de Namur University offers membership in the following honor societies:

 Alpha Mu Gamma is the national language honor society.
 The NDNU – Belmont chapter, Alpha Delta, is open to men and women.
 The purpose of Alpha Mu Gamma is the recognition of linguistic achievement, the encouragement of interest in the languages, literatures and civilization of other peoples, and the furthering of the ideals of friendship and international understanding.
 For membership, a student must have two college "A's" and one college "B" in the same language, each representing 3 units, or two high school "A's" may replace one college "B.” One need not be a language major or even be continuing courses in the language.
 There are special conditions for international students.